Miles Zeller 1938 - 2020 - Obituary

 May his big heart and sense of humor that he shared with us bring peace and comfort to all of us as we attempt to move forward in the coming years.

-Gus is predeceased by his Father, August Miles Zeller and Mother, Helen Jane Murton Zeller.
-Survivors include his wife of over 50 years Anne Jorgensen Zeller, and Children Terry (Chris), Erin and Gary (Melanie) as well as five (5) Grandchildren and one (1) Great Grandchild.
+Gus is predeceased by his father, August Miles Zeller and mother, Helen Jane Murton Zeller.
+Survivors include his wife of over 50 years, Anne Jorgensen Zeller and children, Terry (Chris), Erin and Gary (Melanie) as well as five grandchildren and one great-grandchild.
+Arrangements by BRIGHT FUNERAL HOME AND CREMATION CENTER.